Whosoever Exalteth Himself?

 A Sermon on Luke 14:7-14Read more

-The Kingdom of God is not like the kingdoms of this world.
+The kingdom of God is not like the kingdoms of this world.
 This great truth is at the heart of Jesus Christ’s ministry.
-This is why He tells us the seemingly contradictory truth that those who exalt themselves will be brought low, but those that humble themselves will be exalted in the last day.
-In this sermon on Luke 14:7-14, Dr. Martyn Lloyd-Jones tells us that man, in his sinful pride, naturally seeks his own exaltation.
-Sinful man loves himself and denies that he is in need of a Savior.
-He is wholly ignorant of his state as a sinner in need of God’s grace.
-This sinful pride is one of the greatest obstacles to him ever being saved because he sees no need for any to help him, he does not see himself as a sinner at all!
-But the Gospel is the message that man is a sinner and that God alone can save him.
-Only God can show man who he is and of the salvation he needs.
-The Gospel tells us that we should not seek the exaltation of ourselves, but the exaltation of God, by doing this will we find true peace in Jesus Christ.
+This is why He speaks the seemingly contradictory truth that those who exalt themselves will be brought low, but those that humble themselves will be exalted in the last day.
+In this sermon on Luke 14:7–14 titled “Whosoever Exalteth Himself?”
+Dr. Martyn Lloyd-Jones tells us that people, in their sinful pride, naturally seek their own exaltation.
+They love themselves and deny that they are in need of a Savior.
+Without God, people are wholly ignorant of their state as a sinner in need of God’s grace.
+This sinful pride is one of the greatest obstacles to ever being saved because they see no need for any to help; in fact, that person does not see themselves as a sinner at all.
+But the gospel is the message that all are a sinners and that God alone can save.
+Only God can show people who they are and of the salvation that is needed.
+The gospel tells that no one should seek self-exaltation, but instead seek the exaltation of God and by doing this, they will find true peace in Jesus Christ.

 Additional Scripture Translations

 Luke 14:7-14, New American Standard Bible (NASB)

 Parable of the Guests